 The Trust Deed for the Fund requires the Investment Manager to invest the assets of each Fund in accordance with the Statement of Investment Policy and Objectives ("SIPO"), in order to manage risk.
-The Fund's activities expose them to a variety of financial risks: market risk (including currency risk, cash flow interest rate risk and price risk), credit risk and liquidity risk.
+The Fund's activities expose it to a variety of financial risks: market risk (including currency risk, cash flow interest rate risk and price risk), credit risk and liquidity risk.
 The Fund's overall risk management programme seeks to maximise the returns derived for the level of risk to which the Fund is exposed and seeks to minimise potential adverse effects on the Fund's financial performance.

 All securities investments present a risk of loss of capital.
-The Fund holds financial instruments in unlisted unit trusts (funds), forward foreign exchange contracts and cash and cash equivalents where the maximum loss of capital is limited to the carrying value of those positions.
+The Fund holds financial instruments in listed equities, listed trust, forward foreign exchange contracts and cash and cash equivalents where the maximum loss of capital is limited to the carrying value of those positions.

-In addition to internal risk management carried out by the Manager and the Investment Manager, financial risk is also managed by the setting of an investment policy, agreed with and monitored by the Supervisor and set out in the Fund's and set out in the Scheme's SIPO.
+In addition to internal risk management carried out by the Manager and the Investment Manager, financial risk is also managed by the setting of an investment policy, agreed with and monitored by the Supervisor and set out in the Fund's Product Disclosure Statement ("PDS").